-Make sure you prepare each of these materials beforehand so you can quickly respond when these items are requested.
+Make sure you prepare each of these materials beforehand to respond when these items are requested quickly.

 Hire the Appropriate Counsel

-Your company should be prepared with appropriate counsel such as a lawyer and an accountant.
-With regards to legal, legal counsel will be needed to prepare and/or review your private placement memorandum (if appropriate) and/or in negotiating and finalizing the paperwork for the financing transaction(s).
+Your company should be prepared with appropriate counsel, such as a lawyer and an accountant.
+Regarding legal, legal counsel will be needed to prepare and review your private placement memorandum (if appropriate) and negotiate and finalize the paperwork for the financing transaction(s).

 Set Realistic Investment Terms

-When you work with venture capital firms, and oftentimes angel investment groups, they will set the terms of investment (e.g., the price per share, clauses to the financing, etc.)
+When you work with venture capital firms and often angel investment groups, they will set the terms of investment (e.g., the price per share, clauses to the financing, etc.)

 With individual angel investors, you and your company will typically set the investment terms, although the angel may negotiate these terms with you.

 In developing your investment terms, make sure that the terms are realistic.
-Keep in mind that the angel investor is often taking a substantial amount of risk in an unproven company, and should be amply rewarded if the company succeeds.
+Keep in mind that the angel investor often takes a substantial amount of risk in an unproven company and should be amply rewarded if the company succeeds.
 Setting your investment terms too high could prevent you from raising the funds you need to grow your venture.

 Step 2: How To Find Angel Investors

 When searching for angel investors, you can either search for angel investment groups or individual angel investors.

 How to Find Angel Investment Groups

 You can find angel investment groups at the end of this article.
 Note that angel groups invest geographically, so you need to find a group within 100 to 200 miles maximum of your company headquarters.

-It is important to understand that while angel groups are a viable funding option, these groups get tons of potential deals and are thus extremely selective.
-The better bet is often to network and otherwise find individual angel investors (typically business owners and retired industry executives) who know your business and have the capital to invest.
+It is essential to understand that while angel groups are a viable funding option, they get tons of potential deals and are thus highly selective.
+The better bet is often to network and, otherwise, find individual angel investors (typically business owners and retired industry executives) who know your business and have the capital to invest.